 - 1 tablespoon ground coriander

-For the butter tofu sauce
+For the vegan butter chicken sauce

 - 2 tablespoon vegan butter (divided)